Glidcop

-Glidcop is a family of copper-based metal matrix composite (MMC) alloys mixed primarily with small amounts of aluminum oxide ceramic particles.
+Glidcop is a family of oxide dispersion-strengthened alloys composed of copper and with a small amount of aluminum oxide particles.
 It is a trademark of North American Höganäs.
 The name is sometimes written GlidCop or GLIDCOP.

 The aluminum oxide particles block dislocation creep, which retards recrystallization and prevents grain growth; thus preserving the metal's strength at high temperatures.
 They also protect the metal against radiation damage.
 On the other hand, they exclude the possibly of heat treatment or hot working of the worked parts.

 Properties

 Composition and physical properties

 Glidcop is available in several grades which have varying amounts of aluminum oxide content.